 200-Hour Yoga Teacher Training Curriculum, Faculty, Tuition and Costs

 Areas of instruction in the online and in-person modules will include, but not limited to:

 Technique – Including asana (poses) practice and alignment, Pranayama (Breath work), and meditation, as well as the incorporation of mudras and bandhas into a regular yoga practice.

 Anatomy & Physiology – Including an in-depth understanding of the neuro-musculoskeletal system, and other systems of the physical body, the subtle energy body, and how these apply to the practice of yoga and how yoga can be used to address each of these systems therapeutically.

-Yoga philosophy – Students will be exposed to the history of yoga, a variety of ancient and modern yogic texts, and the 8 limbs of Yoga which make up the yogic guidelines for living a meaningful and purposeful life.
+Yoga Humanities – Students will be exposed to the history of yoga, a variety of ancient and modern yogic texts, and the ethical guidelines of yoga.

 Teaching Methodology – Principles of teaching yoga including sequencing and structuring of an effective class, verbal cueing, demonstration, observing, and assisting will be taught.
 Creating a safe and supportive environment, the ethics of teaching, and professional development will also be covered.
 There will be multiple opportunities for practice teaching.